FabianGmeiner/Search-A-Bar/README.md

-# Search-A-Bar
-Simple Java Application for a school-project
+Java Application for a school-project